-Berkley also provides each insurance Business with data on its exposures and with mapping software licensed by Berkley, which facilitates the monitoring and modeling of catastrophes.
+Berkley also provides each Business with data on its exposures and with mapping software licensed by Berkley, which facilitates the monitoring and modeling of catastrophe exposures.
 This mapping software can help each Business to identify its exposed limits by LOB, type of exposure (buildings, contents, business interruption, etc.), the number of locations, and the actual policies that are exposed in a particular location.

-Each Business includes the catastrophe-exposed limits it anticipates for the next year by region and county tier in its business plan, and the Berkley ERM team monitors each Business against its planned aggregate over the course of each year.
+Each Business includes the catastrophe-exposed limits it anticipates for the next year by region and county tier in its annual business plan, and the Berkley ERM team monitors each Business against its planned aggregate over the course of each year.

-Our actual catastrophe losses, excluding pandemic-related losses, averaged 1.9 loss ratio points over the five-year period of 2019 to 2023.
+Our actual catastrophe losses, excluding pandemic-related losses, averaged 2.2 loss ratio points over the five-year period of 2020 to 2024.

-Finally, our ERM team continues to evaluate emerging risks and develop risk assessment tools.
+Our ERM team continues to evaluate emerging risks and adopt risk assessment tools.
 For example, our Lloyd's syndicate has further refined their estimation of tropical-cyclone induced precipitation losses that might accompany a tropical cyclone in the U.S., and they have adopted a model for the estimation of losses from riverine and surface-water floods.